 At the beginning of the implementation stage only four selected types of interventions were reimbursed through QBPs: in 2012 they were introduced for primary unilateral hip replacement, primary unilateral knee replacement, unilateral cataract and chronic kidney decease.
-Since the introduction of QBPs, their number progressively increased - from 4 (accounting for 6% of funding) in 2012 to 22 procedures in 2018 (see Appendix D).
-Since the introduction of QBPs, their number and share has progressively increased - from 4 (accounting for 6% of funding) in 2012 to 22 procedures in 2018.
+Since the introduction of QBPs, their number progressively increased - from 4 (accounting for 6% of funding) in 2012 to 22 procedures in 2018 (see Appendix C).
 However, the share of funding ensured by QBPs, as shown by Palmer et al. (2018a), did not keep up with initial expectations.
 Instead the benchmark of 30% of hospitals funded through QBPs by 2014/15, their share stagnated at 12-15% after 2013/14.
+The share of HBAM funding remained relatively stable at 32-34% after 2012.